james-stevens/pyrar/README.md

 - Supported email events are...
 	- Password Reset request
 	- Password reset confirmation
+	- Password Changed (warning to user, just in case)
 	- Renewal Reminder
 	- Verify User's email address
 	- Notification when you've been gifted a domain
 	- Receipt for all payments
 	- Domain transfer request succeeded (by EPP)
+	- Payment received
+	- Order processed

+## Internal Registry
+- Maintain the TLD zone file, automatically signed
+- Support premium domain pricing
+	- By individually named domain
+	- By wildcard/regular expression, e.g
+		- "all one/two letter SLDs" = `^(.|..)$`
+		- "all unicode / punycode / emoji domain" = `^xn--`

 # What doesn't work, yet

-It's getting pretty close to ready to use !
+It's probably now ready to go live in a limited installation - so long as yoyu're happy with only being paid by PayPal.

 ## Users
 - 2fA (enable & disable)
-- Make payments - e.g. PayPal, Stripe, Coinbase
+- Make payments - e.g. Stripe, Coinbase

 ## Domains
 - UI to request transfers (some done)
 - Auto-renewals
 - Ability to "recover" an expired domain

 ## Contacts
 Right now there is no support for contact records & attaching contact record to domains.
 This may be required to be allowed to work with some EPP registries, but my preferance is for privacy!
 So there is a `contacts` table, in case this functionality needs to be added, but right now its not used.

 ## EPP
 - Poll for messages and know what some mean!!

 ## Admin Web/UI
-- refunds
+- refunds (partly done)
 - check data held at registry (in EPP)
 - add & remove users for the admin system